This is the long, rectangular rear garden to a semi-detached property in a quiet road in Beckenham, Kent.

 Our clients wanted us to keep some of their existing plants, including the Liquidamber, the Gingko, the Bananas and the Apple.
 We also kept the large Cypress for the height and structure it gives, behind which we placed (and hid) the new compost bins and positioned the greenhouse in front of it.

-Lighting adds an exciting dimension to the garden, making it not only useable on summer evenings, but also visually accessible in the winter months.
+Lighting adds an exciting dimension to the garden, making it not only usable on summer evenings, but also visually accessible in the winter months.
 With practical lighting to the studio, inset lighting to the patio and second seating area and up-lighting to the water feature and structural planting, the effects can be dramatic.
 However, with the use of different circuits, a subtler feeling can be achieved, according to the mood and occasion.